 - encourage lower prices for payments

 Member States, including the UK, will have to implement the Directive into national law by 13 January 2018.
 The job of implementing some of the provisions has been delegated to the European Banking Authority (EBA).
 These provisions include developing regulatory technical standards (RTS) and guidelines.
-Some of these will come into force after January 2018, including the RTS on strong customer authentication and common and secure communication, which is expected to come into force in the autumn of 2018.
+Some of these will not be effective until after January 2018, including the RTS on strong customer authentication and common and secure communication, which is expected to take effect from Q3 2019.